rixiobarrios/winter-break/html-css/mockups/flowerbox-florals/README.md

 </p></details>
 <br/>

+*Notice something weird when you try to look at the mobile view via the chrome dev tools?
+Look into [viewports](https://www.w3schools.com/css/css_rwd_viewport.asp) to fix it!*

 > Note that because you started with desktop view first, in order to keep with the mobile-first design concept, you will likely have to refactor your CSS a bit